Annett Fleischer

-Annett Fleischer (born 21 June 1979 in East Berlin) is a German presenter and actress.
+Annett Fleischer (born 21 June 1979) is a German presenter and actress.

 Fleischer was born in East Berlin growing up as an only child in the districts of Lichtenberg and Hoppegarten.
 After graduation from high school in 1999, she left the city to study in Hamburg.
 In 2003 while at the University of Lüneburg she took up an invitation to a casting for the ZDF youth series Bravo TV.
 She continues to live in Berlin.

 Training

 Annett Fleischer studied communications and marketing in Hamburg and then continued her studies in applied cultural sciences at the University of Lüneburg.
 Parallel to school and study time, she regularly took acting lessons in Berlin.
 In addition to working as an actress, she also works as a presenter in the TV and event sector.
 She initially gained her experience as a presenter through various fashion shows and music events.
 As of 2018 she is mainly occupied as a presenter in her preferred areas of social affairs, health, society, culture, art, music, business and innovation.

 In 2011/2012 she completed an additional course of study, "School of Happiness", at the Ernst Fritz-Schubert Institute in Heidelberg.
 Based on this training, she prefers giving young people special life-realistic lessons and supporting the educators with advice.